k-azadzoi/k-azadzoi/README.md

 ### 👋  &nbsp;Welcome to my Github Profile!
 I'm Ken Azadzoi, Cloud Engineer and Full Stack Web Developer from the Boston area.

-- :computer: &nbsp;My goal for 2023 is to continue my study of cloud technologies with a focus on GCP and Azure DevOps.
+- :computer: &nbsp;My goal for 2024 is to continue my study of cloud technologies with a focus on Azure and Cloud Infrastructure Management.
-- :seedling: &nbsp;Honing my skills in **Kubernetes, Shell and Powershell Scripting, React, and SQL**.
+- :seedling: &nbsp;Honing my skills in **Kubernetes, Shell and Powershell Scripting, and SQL**.
-- 🤔 I’m looking for help with learning more about **GCP, Kubernetes, Docker, CI/CD Pipelines**.
+- 🤔 I’m looking for help with learning more about **Azure, Kubernetes, Docker, CI/CD Pipelines**.
 - :sunny: &nbsp;When I'm not coding I enjoy tennis :tennis: , video games :video_game: , and studying Japanese :crossed_flags:.
 - 📫  &nbsp;Contact me via:
   [Linkedin](https://www.linkedin.com/in/k-azadzoi/) or [Twitter](https://twitter.com/ItsKenCharette)